jpoly1219/go-leetcode/brainstorm.md

     - NEW TOUGHT: just have a single container for running programs and spawn goroutines within the container to handle concurrent runs of programs.
       - Load balancing will be handled via goroutines and container orchestration tools.
       - Create a docker compose with four containers: frontend, backend (API gateway), backend (running code), database
+    - Because there is only going to be one container at the moment, the container needs to be able to handle concurrent requests.
+      - This can be an issue because all codes that the user submits will yield a `file.*` format, making it very difficult for the program to distinguish between the two.
+The program may even overwrite the file with new code input.
+      - One way to solve this is to generate UUIDs for each file.

     - Does each user container have its own attempts database?
 Or is there going to be a separate, more central database for all user attempts?
     - I'll start off with a central database, but this won't scale too well I think.